What is SSL Certificate and why is it a must-have for every website

-- You get highest SSL security levels – 2048-bit digital signatures throughout entire certificate chain and up to 256-bit encryption as standard.
+- You get the highest SSL security levels – 2048-bit digital signatures throughout the entire certificate chain and up to 256-bit encryption as standard.

 Will the SSL work on all operating systems and devices?

-How do I check details of a website’s SSL certificate?
+How do I check the details of a website’s SSL certificate?